Juan-Jones/earnonlinemoney/content/blog/pricing-your-online-services.md

 ## How to Price Your Online Services

 Setting the right price for your online services can be a challenging task.
 It requires a deep understanding of your costs, your market, and your value proposition.
-Whether you've just [started an online business]({{< relref "how-to-start-an-online-business" >}}) or becomea freelancer or consultant mastering pricing strategies can significantly impact your profitability and client relationships.
+Whether you've just [started an online business]({{< relref "how-to-start-an-online-business" >}}) or become a freelancer or consultant mastering pricing strategies can significantly impact your profitability and client relationships.

 ### Understanding Your Costs